Agastache SALMON PINK

 Agastache Salmon Pink is an aromatic treat with mint scented, tiny grey-green leaves.
-Favorite of nectar seeking birds, and provides excellent food for bees too.
+Favourite of nectar seeking birds, and provides excellent food for bees too.
 Makes a lovely cut flower that lasts long in a vase.
 Grow Agastache lean and mean for the very best fragrance and unbeatable flower power, as well as flavour.

 Use in the kitchen